-Energy Trust also delivered 10 in-person and virtual training workshops for trade allies in 2024, with topics including proper testing procedures, equipment specifications and HVAC design -.
-One of these workshops was an extended capacity heat pump training designed to expand trade ally awareness of the equipment and technical requirements.
+Energy Trust also delivered two contractor-facing virtual training courses in 2024.
+The first was an extended capacity heat pump training designed to expand trade ally awareness of the equipment and technical requirements.
 Outreach for the training focused on rural regions with lower rates of extended capacity heat pump installations.
-Another training was on ductless heat pump testing protocol.
+The second training was on ductless heat pump testing protocol.
 Each training had more than 60 participants, indicating high demand from trade ally contractors.
 Energy Trust will continue delivering equipment and training through multiple venues including annual in-person Trade Ally Forums and virtual engagements.

-Plan for 2025: Energy Trust will continue to expand education and support for trade allies in 2025.
+Plan for 2025: Energy Trust will continue to expand training and support for trade allies in 2025.
 The training content will focus on both technical information (such as equipment installation best practices) and business operations.
 This will support contractors in installing upgrades and in growing and strengthening their businesses.